Shrimp Scampi Salad

 We love this low fat and carb shrimp scampi salad - perfect for a light dinner or light lunch.

-- 1 large bunch Romaine lettuce, cleaned a chopped into pieces
+- 1 large bunch Romaine or leaf lettuce, cleaned a chopped into pieces

 - 2 medium tomatoes, sliced and diced with seeds and pulp removed

 - 1 lb. shrimp, peeled and deveined (or leave the tails on while cooking)

 - 2 cloves garlic, minced

 - 2 tablespoons chopped fresh parsley